MALLORCA NOW

 The Tourist Offices in Palma have an excellent range of information, leaflets

-street map etc to help you enjoy your trip.
-The street map is especially useful in this very large City and we recommend collecting one before you start exploring to avoid getting lost in the maze of streets!
+and maps.
+The street map is especially useful in such a large City and we recommend collecting one before you start exploring.

-Tourist Information Office opposite the Cathedral and Port
+Tourist Information Office beside the Parc de la Mar and Port

 Palma Tourist and Travel Information Guide